0

 3. Keep organic waste levels low

-Elevated organic waste levels can trigger algae even when light levels are already lowered.
-In lower light tanks, this can manifest as cyanobacteria (BGA) or diatoms (brown algae).
-In higher light tanks, it will manifest as GDA (green dust algae) on the glass and rocks.
-Keep organic waste levels low by having a lighter fish load if possible, and more water changes to keep water quality high.
-During water changes, siphoning away detritus on the substrate surface is important.
-Read here on how to water change the 2hr Way.
+Elevated levels of organic waste can trigger algae even when light levels are already low.
+In lower light tanks this may manifest itself as cyanobacteria (BGA) or diatoms (brown algae).
+In higher light tanks it will show up as GDA (green dust algae) on the glass and rocks.
+Keep the level of organic waste low by keeping the fish stock light where possible and making more water changes to keep the water quality high.
+During water changes, it is important to siphon off detritus from the substrate surface.

 Putting a system together